ajmalshahabudeen/url-bookmarker/README.md

 ## Need to Fix:-
 - Error output in toast --need to fix
 - renaming category need to update database --need to update category db
-- saving bookmarks are not working in categories --Problem with splitting up name and path to get database category id
+- saving bookmarks are not working in categories --Problem with splitting up name and path to get database category id --fixed